Tobacco-free college campuses: Policies overview

 A tobacco-free policy limits or eliminates the use of any tobacco product, including, but not limited to, cigarettes, cigars, cigarillos, mini-cigars, hookah, spit tobacco, snus, and other smokeless products.
 It also often includes innovations in smoke or tobacco products, such as electronic cigarettes.
-The primary concern of a tobacco-free policy is overall health and ethical behavior of the student body.
 Also, a comprehensive tobacco-free program may also address tobacco sales, marketing, sponsorship and investments.